 It was conceded that if the pleaded allegations were no more than stating the individual defendants were directors, this was not enough to impose liability.
 The Deputy Judge concluded that this was all that was alleged against the Third and Fourth Defendants.
 Accordingly, the claims against them were struck out.

-However, as against the Second Defendant, the pleaded case of him controlling and operating Tangle, was supported by some ‘very limited’ evidence; in other words, more than conducting himself within the constitution of the company.
+However, as against the Second Defendant, the pleaded case of him controlling and operating OFF, was supported by some ‘very limited’ evidence; in other words, more than conducting himself within the constitution of the company.
 The Deputy Judge stated this ‘gets the case across the line, but only just’.
 This was because the Deputy Judge followed Mellor J’s approach in Au Vodka Ltd v NE10 Vodka Ltd and anor EWHC 2371 (Ch), in that a judge’s task was to consider whether the allegation was sustainable at law, not simply weigh competing evidence on the issue.
 He could not conclude that as against the Second Defendant, the joint tortfeasorship claim had no real prospects of success, so the matter needed to be tried.
 However, Tangle had offered to have the case against the Second Defendant stayed pending consideration of liability of OFF’s acts of infringement, and this was accepted.

 What this decision reiterates (at least until the Supreme Court opines in the Lifestyle Equities v Ahmed case) is that where a director acts within the confines of his constitutional duties to the company, and there is no other separate tort that is committed, the director will have a defence to being a joint tortfeasor.
 However, whether the acts of the director go beyond that ‘constitutional role’ is invariably fact-sensitive.
 The reluctance of the courts to set hard-and-fast rules bears testimony to this point.
 This is perhaps all the more so in the context of intellectual property rights.